NordAxon/beeblebrox-project-structure/README.md

     │
     ├── requirements.txt    <- The requirements file for reproducing the environment.
     │
-    ├── setup.py            <- Makes project pip installable so src can be imported.
+    ├── pyproject.toml      <- Makes project pip installable so src can be imported.

 ## How to work - phases